 In 1906 Casement was consul-general in Rio de Janeiro when he was tasked with investigating enforced slavery of the Putumayo Indians by the Peruvian Amazon Company (PAC).
 Again Casement shone an international light on the plight of the South American natives through the publication in 1911 of his thoroughly investigated and personal report.
 Having been made a Companion of the Order of St Michael and St George in 1905 for his humanitarian work in the Congo, Casement then received a knighthood in 1911.

 Casement lived at a time when homosexuality was a crime and strong conservatism was the norm amongst the Irish Catholic population; the majority of Casement’s supporters.
 By circulating typescripts from these diaries, the British authorities undermined and weakened the support for Casement.
-Casement was aware of these false accusations and in the letter above dated 30th June 1916 to his solicitor, George Gavan Duffy, he states
+In a letter dated 30th June 1916 to his solicitor, George Gavan Duffy, Casement asks for his name to be cleared from the wrongful and untrue accounts that were being put forward about him.

-‘I further beg of you as a last wish – or as if it be a last wish – to make absolutely clear from my letters and private papers in your hands and from the other sources of information open to you wherein I have been wrongfully and most untruthfully assailed in the course of the prosecution by the crown witnesses.’
+‘I further beg of you as a last wish – or as if it be a last wish – to make absolutely clear from my letters and private papers in your hands and from the other sources of information open to you wherein I have been wrongfully and most untruthfully assailed in the course of the prosecution by the crown witnesses.
+You are acquainted with the facts and I [?] the vindication of my personal honour.’

 With the date of his execution drawing nearer, Casement wrote a letter to Margaret Gavan Duffy, his solicitor’s wife, on 14th July 1916 where he wrote